Skip to content

 This tells Claude Code to load the Aver skills when it opens your project.

-Run the label setup script once per repository:
+# Run label setup once per repository

 ./node_modules/@averspec/agent-plugin/scripts/gh/setup-labels.sh